 Jennifer M. Harris serves as Director of the Economy and Society Initiative at the William and Flora Hewlett Foundation, which seeks to replace neoliberalism with a new “common sense” about how the economy works and the aims it should serve.

-Jennifer is also a nonresident senior fellow in foreign policy at the Brookings Institution, and a fellow at the Roosevelt Institute.
+Jennifer is also a fellow at the Roosevelt Institute.
 Previously, she was a senior fellow at the Council on Foreign Relations (CFR), writing and speaking on international economic issues, U.S. foreign policy, and climate and energy policy.
-Prior to CFR, she served as a member of the secretary’s policy planning staff at the U.S. Department of State.
-In that role, she was lead architect of Secretary of State Hillary Clinton’s economic statecraft agenda, which launched in 2011.
+Prior to CFR, she served as a member of Secretary Hillary Clinton’s policy planning staff at the U.S. Department of State.
+In that role, she was lead architect of Secretary Clinton’s economic statecraft agenda, which launched in 2011.

 Jennifer began her career serving on the U.S. National Intelligence Council staff, covering a range of economic and financial issues.
 Her work has appeared in The New York Times, Foreign Affairs, The Washington Post, Politico, Bloomberg, and CNN, among other outlets.
 A Truman and Rhodes scholar, she holds bachelor’s degrees in economics and international relations from Wake Forest University, a master’s degree in philosophy from the University of Oxford, and a juris doctor from Yale Law School.
 With Robert Blackwill, she is the co-author of War by Other Means (Harvard/Belknap 2016).